 How can such beauty exist?
-As he softly presses each key trying, just trying to paint a small picture of.
+As he softly pressed each key trying, just trying to paint a small picture of.
 Trouble was, she can no longer hear it anymore.
 For she had sailed on a ship light years ago.
 For the notes were kept hidden and were never put into record.
 It was of a twisted fate that had dictated it to be so, not to meet those longing eyes anymore.
-As the boy had looked back and all of these wanderings were done within a thought, counting the stars on the ceiling, on the upper deck, as the curtains sway dancing, as if it has empathetic feelings for a friend.
+As the boy had looked back and all of these wanderings were done within a thought, counting the stars on the ceiling, on the upper deck, as the curtains swayed, dancing as if it had empathetic feelings for a friend.

 I took a hold of his curiosity, of how such a grand and limitless wonder in such a place like this could ever have lingered.
 Many pages before a boy in school was looking forward to the summer.
-Rushing towards the streams of his unrushed dreams bearing this brand new feeling of awe as he holds for her daffodils with sunlight he hopes, behind his back while wearing his now untucked under-shirt.
-The park of his destination was silenced then the church bells strike six.
-All his chances hanging loose and it was a time for a beginning to blossom.
+Rushing towards the streams of his unrushed dreams, bearing this brand-new feeling of awe as he held for her, daffodils with sunlight he hoped.
+The park of his destination was silenced when the church bells struck six.
+All his chances were hanging loose, but it was a time for a beginning to blossom.

-His fingers numb, they are still not of age.
-He is no more than four and a half feet tall yet his heart was as immense as the bluest ocean that no bucket can fill.
+His fingers numbed, they were still not of age.
+He was no more than four and a half feet tall, yet his heart was as immense as the bluest ocean that no bucket can fill.
 The innocence surreal, only butterflies can peel.
 As he had found the strength just in time before the sun sets, storytellers they keep on striking the keys for as long as she is around the least.
-He could never ask for more, she came in her velvet ribbons with buttons yet he has but an ounce of courage left in him.
-Draining as she approaches, yet he has so much to give.
+He could never ask for more, she came in her velvet ribbons with buttons, yet he has but an ounce of courage left in him.
+Draining as she approaches, yet he felt he had so much to give.

 I found a small wooden box underneath the case cabinet, it was old.
 I found stained pictures but happy ones.
-I saw the tire swing that was once tied to the sturdy branch and heard the voice of the old ocean.
-Seemed like a post card you’d get during holidays.
-I have seen these before from another lifetime I knew, as I try to entwine these days with all the colors in me.
+I saw the tire swing that was once tied to a sturdy branch, and I heard the voice of the old ocean calling to me.
+It seemed like a postcard you’d get during the holidays.
+I have seen these before from another lifetime I knew, as I tried to entwine those days with all the colors in me.

 All things must end but surely it was not for that boy.
 He had lived long enough before turning into the man he is right now.
 And when time had convinced him to finally let go, the milk has gone bad, left on the side table for the wind to waste.